 Evaluative reviews can assist you in critiquing library materials.
 Evaluative reviews of books and articles are almost always written by other experts in a field or discipline.
 Also, evaluative reviews often mention other comparable works and assess an article's or book's scholarly contributions to the discipline.

-To locate evaluative reviews, consider using these resources:
+To locate evaluative reviews, consider using this resource

 Try to identify some reviews of this book:

 Nathan, Rebekah.
 My Freshman Year: What a Professor Learned by Becoming a Student.
 Ithaca: Cornell UP, 2005.
 Print.

 To check your answer, click the "more" button below.